 Track your emergency purchases systematically

-Many entrepreneurs don't know how much they're spending on last-minute purchases because they don't track it.
-Start with a simple list:
+Many owners don't realize their emergency spending because they don't track it.
+Start with this simple list:

 - What you bought and where